Adimaano/tvgp/README.md

 So we get to know each tool currently used in the industry and all possible development environments.

 To experiment further it shall be possible to dynamically / in runtime switch from one framework to another.
-Meaning we are aiming for a "dynamic stack" so to say.
+Meaning we are aiming for a "dynamic stack".
 It will help us experience most possible environments with their advantages / disadvantages.
-Additionally, other functionalities can be introduced.
-Expedite some into services with their own framework, language, tooling etc.
+It is also hard proof that "yes, I am able to develop in all those."

 frontend frameworks

-VueJS
+- VueJS
-ReactJS + NextJS (WIP)
+- ReactJS + NextJS (WIP)
-AngularJS
+- AngularJS
-Svelte
+- Svelte

 backend frameworks

-Flask (WIP)
+- Flask (WIP)
-Django
+- Django
-FastAPI
+- FastAPI
+- Spring Boot
+- Kotlin
-NodeJS + ExpressJS + NestJS
+- NodeJS + ExpressJS + NestJS

 databases

-MongoDB (WIP)
+- MongoDB (WIP)
-Postgres
+- Postgres

 ### Other ToDos

+Additionally, other functionalities can be introduced.
+Also expedite some into services with their own framework, language, tooling etc.

 - C++ Service to know CMake
 - Coolify for online hosting